 Disrupted supply chains: When businesses lost access to supply chains that had served them for months or years, they either crumbled or reacted innovatively, by becoming feverishly protective of those that were still intact.
 We learnt that there are always alternatives – it may not be what you want, or what you think you want, but once you are forced to take the leap and give new ideas a chance, the results can be outstanding.

 Funding and payment terms: We learnt that the government failed SMEs and that rhetoric is seldom turned into meaningful and measurable action on the ground where it matters most.
 This learning is not one of bitterness, rather it is a sober reminder that in the private sector we need to be supportive and innovative.
-This is why Retail Capital did what was needed in order to disburse hundreds of millions in funding, while pumping hundreds of millions more back into the economy with payment holidays.
+This is why Retail Capital did what was needed in order to disburse hundreds of millions in small business funding while pumping hundreds of millions more back into the economy with payment holidays.

 Communication: Transparency and a sense of community go a long way towards generating goodwill.
-When the chips were down, we found that SMEs who were candid and upfront with suppliers and customers alike were often first in line to receive stock or new purchases when the economy stuttered back to life.
+When the chips were down, we found that SMMEs/ SMEs who were candid and upfront with suppliers and customers alike were often first in line to receive stock or new purchases when the economy stuttered back to life.

 Job security: Many businesses who were forced to downsize to survive the pandemic realised that they could conduct their business with fewer staff overheads.
 While this in itself is not good news for an economy that desperately needs to create jobs, it does mean that SMEs are able to invest in new career opportunities as they grow and become more relevant in the fourth industrial revolution.

 Digital innovation: One of the best outcomes of the pandemic is that businesses realised that the fourth industrial revolution is not merely marketing speak.
 We are no longer waiting for it.
 It is here – we are in the middle of it, and artificial intelligence, machine learning and cloud computing have enabled disruptions to become the norm.